top of page

 ADAPTING - MANUAL LENSES

-There weren't many lens options (especially reasonably priced ones) when I first got into the Sony A7 platform, so I fell back on adapting vintage SLR lenses.
-This has been largely a very positive experience.
-All of the good IR performing lenses (accept one) have not been native FE autofocus lenses.
-Using older manual lenses has been fun, mostly pretty cheap and provided clean IR images, but there are some caveats to that.
-Some people won't like the manual focusing, but for me the bigger issues is sharpness in the corner of wider lenses (anything wider than about 40mm).
-This is a much bigger issue when shooting colour IR, since anything above 830nm is only dealing with IR (rather than red as well), which focus as different distances.
-Some lenses are better than others here, but none I've found so far have been good.
+Most of the good IR performing lenses have been vintage manual lenses.
+Using older manual lenses has been fun, mostly pretty cheap and provided much cleaner IR results, although there are a few caveats to that.
+Some people won't like the manual focusing, some won't like the sharpness (especially with wider lenses).
+This is a much bigger issue when shooting colour IR, since anything below 830nm is dealing with a mix of IR and red, which focus as different distances.
+Some lenses are better than others here, but none I've found so far have been great.

 85_12.jpg